Special Education

 Early Start Program

-Program for Students Challenged by Severe Handicaps:
+Program for Students with Severe Handicapping Conditions

 Middle: SH classroom provides students with exposure to functional curriculum, prevocational skills, and specialized training focused upon individual student needs.

-Secondary: SH classrooms integrate functional skills curriculum and pre-vocational and vocational skill training programs.
+Secondary/Post-Senior: SH classrooms integrate functional skills curriculum and pre-vocational and vocational skill training programs.
 Students in SH classrooms at all levels have opportunities for inclusion in general education classes and activities.

 Program for Post-Senior Students